Latin Empire: In Europe

 At the same time, another Byzantine successor state, the Despotate of Epirus, under Michael I Komnenos Doukas, posed a threat to the empire's vassals in Thessalonica and Athens.
 Henry demanded his submission, which Michael provided, giving off his daughter to Henry's brother Eustace in the summer of 1209.
 This alliance allowed Henry to launch a campaign in Macedonia, Thessaly and Central Greece against the rebellious Lombard lords of Thessalonica.
 However, Michael's attack on the Kingdom of Thessalonica in 1210 forced him to return north to relieve the city and to force Michael back into submission.

 In 1214 however, Michael died, and was succeeded by Theodore Komnenos Doukas, who was determined to capture Thessalonica.
-On 11 June 1216, while supervising repairs to the walls of Thessalonica, Henry died, and was succeeded by Peter of Courtenay, who himself was captured and executed by Theodore the following year.
+On 11 June 1216, while supervising repairs to the walls of Thessalonica, Henry died, and was succeeded in 1217 by Peter of Courtenay, who himself was captured and executed by Theodore.
 Peter's widow Yolanda of Flanders ruled alone in Constantinople until her death in 1219.
 Her son Robert of Courtenay being absent in France, the regency passed first to Conon de Béthune, and after his death shortly after, to Cardinal Giovanni Colonna, until 1221, when Robert of Courtenay arrived in Constantinople.
 Distracted by the renewed war with Nicaea, and waiting in vain for assistance from Pope Honorius III and the King of France Philip II, the Latin Empire was unable to prevent the final fall of Thessalonica to Epirus in 1224.
 Epirote armies then conquered Thrace in 1225–26, appearing before Constantinople itself.
 The Latin Empire was saved for a time by the threat posed to Theodore by the Bulgarian tsar Ivan II Asen, and a truce was concluded in 1228.